 The prize includes a citation and cash award of $200, and is awarded provided a nomination of sufficient merit is received.
 Those eligible must have completed their doctorate no more than six years prior to the publication of the article or chapter, or be enrolled in a doctoral program.
 The nominees must normally be resident in Australia and should be members of the Australian Women’s History Network.
 Only one article or chapter can be submitted for consideration by an author.

-The 2018 Mary Bennett Prize for Women’s History will be announced at the Australian Historical Association Conference in July 2018.
+The 2018 Mary Bennett Prize for Women’s History was announced at the Australian Historical Association Conference in Canberra on 5 July 2018.

 The closing date for the next award is 31 March 2020.
 The nominated work must bear a publication date of 2018 or 2019.
 Nominations (of your own work or that of a colleague) can be made by e-mailing a cover letter with full contact details of the author, details of when PhD was awarded (or current enrolment), along with a pdf of the nominated article, to firstname.lastname@example.org